Strand (island)

 Coastlines along the Dutch-German-Danish coasts were significantly changed during and by a huge storm tide, the Saint Marcellus' flood – also referred to as the Grote Mandrenke – that occurred on 16 January 1362.
 Many villages and towns were lost.
 The outlines of Strand changed significantly, nowadays legendary Rungholt reportedly being amongst the now sunken places.
-The island of Südfall was separated from the mainland.
+The Hallig island of Südfall was then separated from the mainland.

 In 1634 the Burchardi flood finally split Strand island into Nordstrand, Pellworm and Nordstrandischmoor.